rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

         <proguardInclude>${basedir}/proguard.conf</proguardInclude>

         <!-- Now exclude all modules that are embedded in the jar, so that
-            ProGuard won't see redefinition of each single class.
+            ProGuard won't see a redefinition of each single class.
             You don't have to write down your main module. -->
         <exclusions>
             <exclusion>